-A study by Epstein & Sowers in 1992 found that hypertension was twice as prevalent in patients with diabetes compared to the general population with the mean blood pressure rising by 5-8 percent a year in those with overt nephropathy.
+A study by Epstein & Sowers in 199220 found that hypertension was twice as prevalent in patients with diabetes compared to the general population with the mean blood pressure rising by 5-8 percent a year in those with over nephropathy.
 They found that hypertension affected 35 percent of type 1 and 25 percent of type 2 diabetic patients.

-A review by Sternlicht and Bakris, 2016 concluded that taken together, current data indicate that a blood pressure goal of less than 140/90 mmHg can optimally slow CKD progression in diabetic nephropathy.
-Blood pressure levels of less than 130/80 mmHg are indicated in those with an estimated Glomerular filtration rate (GFR) of less than 60 and more than 500 mg of urinary protein, although the evidence is based exclusively on retrospective analysis and is weaker than the 140/90 mmHg goal.
+A review by Sternlicht and Bakris, 201621 concluded that taken together, current data indicate that a blood pressure goal of less than 140/90 Hg can optimally slow CKD progression in diabetic nephropathy.
+Blood pressure levels of less than 130/80 mm are indicated in those with an estimated GFR of less than 60 and more than 500 mg of urinary protein.
+However, the evidence is based exclusively on retrospective analysis and is weaker than the 140/90 mm Hg goal.

-Sternlicht and Bakris also noted that dual RAAS blocking therapy is contraindicated in all populations, since it increases the risk for hyperkalemia, vulnerability to acute kidney injury, and may increase the risk for all cause mortality.
+Sternlicht and Bakris also noted that dual RAAS blocking therapy is contraindicated in all populations, since it increases the risk for hyperkalaemia, vulnerability to acute kidney injury, and may increase the risk for all-cause mortality.